Risks of Snorting Drugs And Nasal Perforation

 Risk of snorting drugs

-Snorting is a risky way to consume drugs, associated with a number of health conditions, including:
+Snorting is a risky way to consume drugs, associated with several health conditions, including:

 • Anosmia (loss of sense of smell)